Trump returns to a changed Wisconsin to shore up support

-When Trump last campaigned in the state in January, the unemployment rate was 3.5%; now, 12% of workers are jobless.
+When Trump last campaigned in the state in January, the unemployment rate was 3.5%.
+Now, 12% of Wisconsin workers are jobless.

+Besides the visit to Marinette, the president intended to participate in a town hall, to be broadcast in prime time by Fox News Channel, from an airport in Green Bay.
+The trip comes days after he dispatched Vice President Mike Pence to the conservative Milwaukee suburbs.

-The two parts of Wisconsin targeted by Trump this week — suburban Milwaukee and the Green Bay media market in northeast Wisconsin — are areas where he needs to run up a big vote advantage in November.
+The two parts of Wisconsin Trump is targeting this week — suburban Milwaukee and the Green Bay media market in northeast Wisconsin — are areas where he needs to run up a big vote advantage in November.

-Some polls have suggested Trump has ground to make up in Wisconsin, including a Marquette University Law School poll released Wednesday that showed Democrat Joe Biden with an 8 percentage point lead over Trump.
-Trump trailed Democrat Hillary Clinton in nearly every poll conducted in Wisconsin in 2016 — often by similar margins — before he went on to eke out a victory in the state by fewer than 23,000 votes.
+Some polls have suggested Trump has ground to make up in Wisconsin.
+A Marquette University Law School poll released Wednesday showed Democrat Joe Biden with an 8 percentage point lead over Trump.
+Trump trailed Democrat Hillary Clinton in nearly every poll conducted in Wisconsin in 2016 — often by similar margins — before he won the state by fewer than 23,000 votes.

 Marinette County helped deliver that win.
-Trump carried the county, which sits about 170 miles (275 kilometers) north of Milwaukee along the shores of Lake Michigan’s Green Bay, with 65% of the vote.
+Trump carried the county, about 170 miles (275 kilometers) north of Milwaukee along the shores of Lake Michigan’s Green Bay, with 65% of the vote.

-Unlike Trump’s rally in Oklahoma last weekend and his visit to a Phoenix megachurch Tuesday, his tour of the Fincantieri Marinette Marine shipyard is not open to the public.
-He will speak to 500 to 600 people inside the shipyard, all of whom will be required to wear masks, the shipbuilder’s spokesperson Eric Dent said in an email.
+Unlike Trump’s rally in Oklahoma last weekend and his visit to a Phoenix megachurch Tuesday, his tour of the Fincantieri Marinette Marine shipyard was not scheduled to be open to the public.
+He planned to speak to 500 to 600 people inside the shipyard, all of whom were required to wear masks, the shipbuilder’s spokesperson Eric Dent said in an email.

 Trump, who generally refuses to cover his face, will not, Dent said.